Bath Charter Township, Michigan: History

 Bath Township was originally organized in 1839 as Ossowa Township, having been split from DeWitt Township by an act of the governor.
 It was renamed Bath Township in 1843 after Bath, New York.

 Park Lake at the southern edge of the township was the source of the Park Lake Trail, an important Native American trailway that intersected the Okemah Trail in what later became the city of East Lansing, Michigan.
-Park Lake developed into a regional recreation destination for the growing Lansing population after the state capitol relocated to Lansing in 1847 and the Michigan Agricultural College was established in East Lansing, Michigan in 1855.
+Park Lake developed into a regional recreation destination for the growing Lansing population after the state capitol relocated to Lansing in 1847.
+The Michigan Agricultural College was established in East Lansing, Michigan in 1855.
 By the early 1900s Park Lake was surrounded by summer camps affiliated with various churches and associations as well as seasonal cabins and lodges.
-The most ambitious of these was the Park Lake Resort which featured a large dance pavilion built over the water on pilings.
+The most ambitious of these was the Park Lake Resort which featured a large dance pavilion built on pilings over the water.
 The Park Lake Dance Pavilion served as an entertainment venue playing host to many famous acts such as Tommy Dorsey until it burned in the 1930s.
 Years of decline followed and Park Lake never regained its former popularity.

-Bath Township was the scene of the Bath School bombing, which is the deadliest act of mass murder in a school in United States history.
-It claimed more than three times as many victims as the Columbine High School massacre and twice as many victims as the Virginia Tech and the Sandy Hook Elementary School shootings.
+Bath Township was the scene of the Bath School bombing on May 18, 1927, which remains the deadliest act of mass murder in a school in United States history.
+It claimed more than three times as many victims as the Columbine High School massacre and nearly twice as many victims as the Virginia Tech and the Sandy Hook Elementary School shootings.